techidaily/site-win11-tips/source/_posts/character-discovery-windows-11-pathway.md

  In order to keep track of how your system is performing, be sure to check out Task Manager.
 With this tool, you can also open different applications, such as Character Map.
 Let me show you how you can do that.

 1. Right-click on the Taskbar and select**Task Manager** from the option list.
-For more information, see our detailed tutorial on[opening the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
+For more information, see our detailed tutorial on [opening the Task Manager](https://www.makeuseof.com/ways-to-open-task-manager-windows-10/) .
 2. In the Task Manager window, click on the "Run new task" option at the top of the page.
 ![Open Character Map Using Task Manager.](https://static1.makeuseofimages.com/wordpress/wp-content/uploads/2022/11/Open-Character-Map-Using-Task-Manager.jpg)
 3. Type "charmap" into the Create new task window and press Enter.